desihub/desidatamodel/doc/DESIMODEL/data/focalplane/fiberpos-all.rst

 fiberpos-all
 ============

-:Summary: A mapping of positioner number to fiber number.
-An ECSV_
+:Summary: A mapping of positioner number to fiber number, including
+    positions from DESI-0530.
-          version of this file might also be present.
+    An ECSV_ version of this file might also be present.
 :Naming Convention: ``fiberpos-all.fits``
 :Regex: ``fiberpos-all\.fits``
 :File Type: FITS, 472 KB